J-M-Bell/CurrencyConverter/README.md

 # CurrencyConverter
-A currency converter mobile app
+A mobile app for converting several currencies to the US Dollar.